insqu/sc/README.md

 ```
 Hardhat should output a list of 20 accounts, each with their account number, 10,000 ETH and their corresponding private key
 > **Note:** these are defualt values, do not use these accounts and their private keys for anything other than this demonstration

+# Deploying to a public network
+Having written our test code and tried them out locally, we are now going to deploy to a real world network